amazeeio/docs/local_docker_development/os_x_cachalot/extended_usage.md

     provider: virtualbox
 ```
 ## Overwrite machine name
-Per default cachalot creates a docker-machine whith the name `amazeeio-cachalot`.
+ Per default cachalot creates a docker-machine whit the name `amazeeio-cachalot`.
 If you want to override this machine name (e.g. to change it to 'default' so it can work with Kitematic), it can be changed here.
 First, destroy your current amazeeio-cachalot VM and then add the following to your `preferences.yml` file:

 ```
 :preferences: